Our bottom line

 Fineco lets you trade thousands of international stocks, as well as bonds and exchange-traded funds (ETFs), and more complex instruments such as contracts for difference (CFDs), commodities, currencies, futures, and options.
 (Some of these more complex investments may, of course, not be appropriate for all investors).

 You pay a flat trading fee regardless of order size and can trade multiple products in local currencies from a single multi-currency account, with only one password and PIN to remember.
-The site currently offers new customers 100 commission-free trades in the first three months.
+The site currently offers new customers £500 trading commission to use in the first three months.

 Features include at-a-glance stock screening, which allows you to set filters to explore different markets.